tricyphona/video-encoder/README.md

 ## How to install

-Make sure that Python 2.7 or 3.6 are installed.
+Make sure that Python is installed on the machine.

 ## Important Notes